 Abstract

-Introduction: The COVID-19 pandemic induced the rapid deployment of novel vaccines with pregnant persons identified as an at-risk population due to their increased risk of severe outcomes.
+BACKGROUND: The COVID-19 pandemic induced the rapid deployment of novel vaccines with pregnant persons identified as an at-risk population due to their increased risk of severe outcomes.
 Limited data on the immunogenicity of COVID-19 vaccines in pregnant persons were available at the time of implementation.
 To address this data gap, we developed a living systematic review summarizing emerging evidence on vaccine immunogenicity in pregnancy.
-Methods: Following Cochrane, WHO, and PRISMA guidelines, we included studies on COVID-19 vaccines during pregnancy.
-We carried out comprehensive bi-weekly literature searches from March 2022 to October 2023, covering multiple databases.
-Study selection, data extraction, and risk of bias assessment were conducted by pairs of authors independently.
+METHODS: Following Cochrane, World Health Organization, and Preferred Reporting Items for Systematic reviews and Meta-Analyses guidelines, we included studies on COVID-19 vaccines during pregnancy.
+We carried out comprehensive biweekly literature searches from March 2022 to October 2023, covering multiple databases.
+Study selection, data extraction and risk of bias assessment were conducted by pairs of authors independently.
 Immunogenicity outcomes, primarily post-vaccination neutralizing or binding antibody concentrations, were analyzed descriptively.
-Post-vaccination antibody ratios in pregnant versus non-pregnant individuals were calculated for the subset of studies that included non-pregnant comparators.
-Results: By October 2023, our review encompassed 62 studies predominantly analyzing maternal sera (87%), with limited investigation regarding cord, neonatal, and infant sera.
+Post-vaccination antibody ratios in pregnant versus nonpregnant individuals were calculated for the subset of studies that included nonpregnant comparators.
+RESULTS: By October 2023, our review encompassed 62 studies predominantly analyzing maternal sera (87%), with limited investigation regarding cord, neonatal and infant sera.
 Most studies investigated mRNA vaccines (97%) and focused on primary vaccination (82%), with some investigating booster doses (15%).
-Immunogenicity endpoints included spike-specific IgG (84%) and neutralizing antibodies (24%), with limited data on T cell responses (3%).
-Antibodies were detectable after primary vaccination in most pregnant individuals, with similar or modestly attenuated concentrations compared to non-pregnant individuals (ratios >0.7 for 5/6 estimates of spike-specific IgG), albeit with modest differences in antibody quality and kinetics.
-Long-term antibody waning trajectories were similar between pregnant and non-pregnant individuals for up to 8 months after vaccination.
-Conclusion: mRNA COVID-19 vaccines induce a robust antibody response during pregnancy that is comparable (or modestly attenuated) relative to non-pregnant individuals.
-Immunogenicity data on non-mRNA vaccines are notably under-represented in the existing literature.
+Immunogenicity end points included spike-specific IgG (84%) and neutralizing antibodies (24%), with limited data on T-cell responses (3%).
+Antibodies were detectable after primary vaccination in most pregnant individuals, with similar or modestly attenuated concentrations compared to nonpregnant individuals (ratios > 0.7 for 5/6 estimates of spike-specific IgG), albeit with modest differences in antibody quality and kinetics.
+Long-term antibody-waning trajectories were similar between pregnant and nonpregnant individuals for up to 8 months after vaccination.
+CONCLUSIONS: mRNA COVID-19 vaccines induce a robust antibody response during pregnancy comparable (or modestly attenuated) relative to nonpregnant individuals.
+Immunogenicity data on non-mRNA vaccines are notably underrepresented in the existing literature.

 Item Type | Article |